top of page

 • Sheffield Out of Hours GP Trainee Supervisor

-As part of my work at the Sheffield OOH I supervise GP trainees educating and supporting them to develop
+As part of my work at the Sheffield OOH I supervise GP trainees educating and supporting them to

-the skills required to manage patients in an out of hours setting.
+develop the skills required to manage patients in an out of hours setting.

 • Senior Lecturer Sheffield Hallam University

-I am involved in the education and assessment of both Physician Associate trainees and Advance Care
+I am involved in the education and assessment of both Physician Associate trainees and Advance

-allied health professionals in the management of primary care patients.
+educating allied health professionals in the management of primary care patients.

 bottom of page